akka/akka/akka-docs/src/main/paradox/distributed-data.md

 @@@

-See @ref:[Consistency](typed/distributed-data.md#consistency) in the documentation of the new APIs.

 ### Delete

-See @ref:[Distributed Data - Delete](typed/distributed-data.md#delete) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[Distributed Data - Delete](typed/distributed-data.md#delete).

 Scala
 : @@snip [DistributedDataDocSpec.scala](/akka-docs/src/test/scala/docs/ddata/DistributedDataDocSpec.scala) { #delete }